fChristenson/My-life-as-a-programmer/README.md

 > I want to become a programmer, what recommendations will you make for me according to current software industry demands?

-> bidirectional dependencies, why are they bad, how to solve them?

-> What considerations do I need to make when starting a Fintech company?

-> What are the 5 things to do to be a better computer programmer right now?
+> What are the 3 things to do to be a better computer programmer right now?

 > If a software engineer gets things done but most often is unable to deliver on time, do they deserve to get fired after a warning?